xinhuayu/xinhuayu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Data and AI"
+title: "Data, AI, and Machine Learning"
 excerpt: "Main page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Welcome to my personal pages
+# What's New

 This is a test page for setting up personal pages on github.